James Taiclet

-James Donald Taiclet Jr. (born May 13, 1960) is an American business executive who has been the president and chief executive officer (CEO) of Lockheed Martin since June 2020, and chairman since March 2021.
+James Donald Taiclet Jr. (/teɪklɛt/; born May 13, 1960) is an American business executive who has been the president and chief executive officer (CEO) of Lockheed Martin since June 2020, and chairman since March 2021.

 Early life and education

 James Taiclet was born in Pittsburgh, on May 13, 1960.
 His father, James Sr., served in the U.S. Army at the Wiesbaden Air Base in Germany, and later became a boilermaker in Pittsburgh.
 His mother, Mary Ann (née Foley), was a homemaker and school administrator.

 Taiclet graduated from the U.S. Air Force Academy in 1982 with a degree in engineering and international relations.
 While at the academy, Taiclet played on the rugby team, serving as captain during his senior year.

-Taiclet earned a master's degree in public affairs from Princeton University.
-Taiclet has a fellowship at the Princeton School of Public and International Affairs.
+Taiclet earned a master's degree in public affairs from Princeton University, where he was awarded a fellowship at the Princeton School of Public and International Affairs.

 Military service

 From 1985 to 1991, Taiclet was a pilot in the United States Air Force, serving as aircraft commander, instructor pilot and unit chief of standardization and evaluation.
 During Operation Desert Shield, he flew multiple missions in a Lockheed C-141 Starlifter transport jet.
 His rotational assignments included the Joint Staff and Air Staff at the Pentagon.